Moral Stories - Online Reference Kids

 We are not responsible for the contents of external websites "Ads by Google"

-Akhlaq (Good Conduct): Good Character in Islam, Noble Character and IslamThe word Akhlaq is the plural for the word Khulq which means disposition.
+Akhlaq is the plural for the word Khulq which means disposition.
 "Disposition" is that faculty (Malakah) of the soul (Nafs) which is the source of all those activities that man performs spontaneously without thinking about them.
 Malakah is a property of the soul which comes into existence through exercise and repetitive practice and is not easily destroyed.
-A particular disposition (Malakah) may appear in human beings because of one of the following reasons:

-1. Natural and physical make-up (Fitrah): It is observed that some people are patient while others are touchy and nervous.
+1. Natural and physical make up (Fitrah): It is observed that some people are patient while others are touchy and nervous.
 Some are easily disturbed and saddened while others show greater resistance and resilience.

 Even though the physical make-up of an individual produces certain dispositions in him, it is by no means true that man has no choice in the matter and is absolutely compelled to abide by the dictates of his physical make-up.
 On the contrary, since man has the power to choose, he can overcome the dictates of his physical nature through practice and effort, and can acquire the disposition of his choice.